 For people with diabetes, maintaining nutritional health isn't as easy as it might be for folks without the condition.
 But that doesn't mean you have to stop eating delicious, satisfying foods!
-On the contrary, from the dietary end of things, diabetes management is all about eating regular, nutritious meals every day.
+On the contrary, from the dietary end of things, diabetes management is all about eating regular, nutritious and tasty meals every day.

-how are body responses to meals different for people with diabetes?
+How are body responses to meals different for people with diabetes?

 It's as much about how you eat as what you eat.
 So if you're worried that having diabetes means following a severely restricted diet, don't be.
-Talk to your registered dietitian or physician about what you consume each day.
+Talk to your registered dietitian or physician about what you eat each day.
 He or she will probably recommend that you create a meal plan.

 After you eat a meal, your blood glucose slowly rises, peaking about an hour or two afterward.
 The pancreas releases insulin to help the body cells take in glucose as fuel.
 As glucose is utilized, the level in the bloodstream gradually falls.
 When glucose levels fall below a certain level, the body begins to use stored glucose (glycogen), at least until you eat again.
 However, for people with diabetes, there is difficulty controlling their insulin response to blood glucose levels, meaning the meal-to-meal up-and-down trajectory can turn into a roller coaster, with higher highs and lower lows.
 (People with diabetes may need to take insulin or other medications to help their bodies respond better to foods as fuel.)

 A diabetes-based meal plan may help someone with diabetes get off the coaster and keep blood glucose more stable.
 Here's how.

 For people with diabetes, most meal plans boil down to three things: how much, when and what.